CLASSES

 - Textbooks may be purchased from Sokol Minnesota

-Beginning Czech (A1), In person
+Beginning Czech Year One (A1), In Person

 Instructor: Michael Trittipo (Click to read profile)